St John's Innovation Centre: Location

 St John's Innovation Centre is located approximately 3 km to the north of Cambridge city centre, close to junction 33 of the A14, and around 700 metres from Cambridge Science Park.

 St John's Innovation Centre is located squarely within the area known as Silicon Fen.

 Cambridge Technopole

 St John's Innovation Centre was the initiator of the Cambridge Technopole Group – an informal network of business support organisations operating in the Greater Cambridge region.
-The group aims to improve the range and quality of the business support services available, particularly for companies based on technology.
-Other group members include Addenbrooke's Hospital, Cambridge Network, Cambridge Science Park, ERBI and the Babraham Institute.